 First published 1960.

-Published in Penguin Books August 1963 with a cover illustration by John Griffiths.
+Published by Penguin Books August 1963 with a cover illustration by John Griffiths.

 MORE COVERS >>

-The reason stemmed from Wyndham's reluctance to have his work labelled as sf, and his insistence that Penguin market his books as mainstream fiction.
-The two Johns were good friends, so is was perhaps inevitable that the reluctance of one should rub off on the other.
-The use of abstract or surrealist cover art was also avoided, though arguably to the detriment of the books themselves, whose pictorial covers paled alongside the modern art being used in the sf series.
+The reason stemmed from Wyndham's reluctance to have his work labelled as sf and his insistence that Penguin market his books as mainstream fiction.
+The two Johns were good friends and it seems the reluctance of one rubbed off on the other.
+The use of abstract and surrealist cover art was avoided too, though arguably to the detriment of the books themselves as their covers paled alongside those in the Penguin sf series.

 JOHN WYNDHAM The Day of the Triffids, 1963 The Day of the Triffids (993) by John Wyndham